mssjo/condIO/README.md

 ## Installation

-This is a python package, so just use `pip --install` on the directory containing `setup.py`.
+This is a python package, so just use `pip install` on the directory containing `setup.py`.

 ## Usage